jdoleary/Spellmasons/docs/TasksCurrent.md

 - Ensure hurt is presented in first spell picks
 - game slows down when there's a lot of blood on the screen and it's painint more
 - How does endgame scale now that strength doesn't depend on the levelIndex?
-- bug: Aoe + many hurt: the hurt sound effect only plays once, it's as if the many damage sound effects from the many targets clears it or something

 ## Stretch Content
 - Card: Mind Control (changes faction temporarily)